Where to Buy DWN Trees

 Harken Peach

 From Canada, a sibling of Canadian Harmony peach.
 Red-skinned medium size yellow freestone is sweet and flavorful, with non-browning flesh.
+Ripens early midseason, a few days after Redhaven.
 One of highest rated peaches for Western Washington.
 Dessert/cooking/freezing.
 800 hours.
 Self-fruitful.

 Indian Free White Peach

-The all-time highest rated peach at Dave Wilson Nursery fruit tastings.
+Taste test winner, one of the all-time highest rated fruits at Dave Wilson Nursery fruit tastings.
 Large freestone, firm crimson and cream colored flesh.
 Tart until fully ripe, then highly aromatic with a rich, distinctive flavor.
 Highly resistant to peach leaf curl.
 Late season.
 700 hours.
-Another nectarine or peach needed to pollenize.
+Another nectarine or peach needed as pollenizer.

 Dapple Dandy Pluot® Interspecific Plum

 Taste test winner.
-Ranks with Flavor King Pluot® among the all-time top five best flavored fruits at Dave Wilson Nursery tastings.
+Ranks with Flavor King and Flavor Supreme Pluot® varieties as best-flavored fruit at Dave Wilson Nursery tastings.
 Creamy white and red fleshed freestone with wonderful plum-apricot flavor.
 Skin greenish-yellow with red spots, turning to a maroon and yellow dapple.
 August harvest in Central CA. 400-500 hours.
+USDA Zones 5-10.
 Pollenized by Flavor Supreme Pluot®, Flavor King Pluot®, Santa Rosa, Catalina or Burgundy Plum.
-(Pat.
-No. 9254) (Zaiger)
+(Zaiger)

 Flavor King Pluot® Interspecific Plum